-Before creative work goes public, you need to check it complies with industry and government guidelines
+Before creative work goes live, you have to check it complies with industry and government guidelines.

 However, they’re not always 100% clear.
 They can be open to interpretation.

 This subjectivity creates some risk.
-You might think your creative meets the guidelines but regulators disagree.
+You might think your creative meets the guidelines, but regulators disagree.
 There can be legal consequences if you get it wrong.
-No-one wants to be sued or fined for their creative work.
+No one wants to be sued and / or fined for their creative work.

-For example, guidelines often say you can’t show work that’s offensive, misleading or derogatory.
+For example, the guidelines will say you can’t show work that’s offensive, misleading or derogatory.

 But how do you define what’s offensive, misleading or derogatory?
 These mean different things to different people.
 There’s different ways to interpret those words.

-In creative approval, much of the conversation is about how to interpret the words used in the guidelines.
+In creative approval, much of the conversation is about how to interpret the guidelines.
 The most obvious example is in advertising.

-Advertising is one of the most regulated creative areas because it’s exposed to so many people.
+Advertising is one of the most regulated creative areas because it has such a wide reach.

-In Australia, the Australian Association of National Advertiser (AANA) run the Advertising Standards process.
-It sets the guidelines on what’s acceptable, and intervenes when there’s a dispute.
+In Australia, the Australian Association of National Advertisers (AANA) run the Advertising Standards process.
+This sets the guidelines on what’s acceptable, and intervenes when there’s a dispute.